The Horror of It All

 The Horror of It All is a 1964 British horror comedy film directed by Terence Fisher and starring Pat Boone and Erica Rogers.
 The screenplay was by Ray Russell.

 In the US, the film was distributed on the bottom half of a double bill with Witchcraft, starring Lon Chaney, Jr. and Jack Hedley.
+Both films peaked at No. 10 at the box office.

 Plot

 American encyclopedia salesman Jack Robinson arrives at a dilapidated mansion in the English countryside, which belongs to the Marley family.
 Robinson has fallen in love with Cynthia and wants to ask permission to marry her.

 Cynthia's family includes: her uncle Percival, an inventor; her cousin Natalia, a macabre, vampire-like creature; Cornwallis, a hammy ex-actor; her uncle Reginald; Grandfather, who lies bedridden upstairs; and cousin Muldoon, who is kept locked up in the fear that he will harm someone.

 A cousin of Cynthia has just died and Cornwallis dies after drinking a toast.
 Jack wants to get the police but they are 20 mi away and the family have no car (Jack's has broken down).

 Several attempts are made on Jack's life.
 He learns that the family fortune consists of one million dollars, and one of the Marleys intends to end up with all of it.
 Later, grandpa is killed.

 Jack and Cynthia make a dash for freedom and Cynthia reveals that she is the murderer.
 She conks out Jack.

-In hospital, Jack discovered that Cynthia made up the confession to protect him – the real killer is Cornwallis, who was pretending to be dead.
+In hospital, Jack discovers that Cynthia made up the confession to protect him.
+The real killer is Cornwallis, who was pretending to be dead.